GfSE/SAF-Specification/stakeholders.md

 * What are the scenarios a system function is utilized in?
 * What are the system delivery standards?
 * What existing elements of the organization, enterprise, or operational entity need to be integrated in the intended solution?
 * What is the allocation of functions to the physical architecture?

+  ***Rationale:  In my role.
+I need to delegate the realization of sub-function by HW & SW subsystems.***
 * What is the breakdown of functions into sub-functions?
 * What is the configuration or version of each configuration item?
 * What is the context of the organization, enterprise, or operational entity?